Omega-Numworks/Omega-App-Template/README.md

 ## Omega App Template License

 NumWorks is a registered trademark.
 Omega is not affiliated with Numworks.
-Omega-App-Template is released under a [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+Omega-App-Template is released under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).